-The Equity Shares of the Company are listed on the Mumbai Stock Exchange.
+The Equity Shares of the Company is listed on the The Bombay Stock Exchange Ltd.

-The Company has paid the Annual Listing Fees to Mumbai Stock Exchange for the year 2005-2006.
+The Company has paid the Annual Listing Fees to The Bombay Stock Exchange Ltd. for the year 2006-2007.

 Corporate Governance

 Pursuant to clause 49 of the Listing Agreement with the Stock Exchanges, Reports on Management Discussion & Analysis and on Corporate Governance alongwith a certificate from the Auditors forms part of this report.